scottish-government-design-system/designsystem.gov.scot/components/text-input/index.md

 In some cases it might be sensible to align text inputs inline, such as when asking for multiple short related fields.

 {% include example-frame.html name="inline" %}

+## Website analytics

+Content of this form element would not be routinely tracked through website analytics due to the risk of gathering personally identifiable information.
+Interaction with the element can be tracked through an attribute showing the the field type and field description, for example <code>data-form="textinput-first-name"</code>.